labxscut/ksak/README.md

 &nbsp;

-- <i>Ksak</i> can have two output types of clustering tree, including UPGMA clustering and NJ clustering.
+- <i>Ksak</i> can output two types of clustering tree, including UPGMA clustering and NJ clustering.
 The following figures show the output results of them.

 ![image5](images/image5.png)